 Length and Elevation:

 2.4 miles roundtrip.
 Elevation at the trailhead is 25 ft.
-Highest Point on the trail is 25 ft.
+Highest point on the trail is 25 ft.
+Lowest point on the trail is 20 ft.
 There is 50 ft elevation gain and 50 feet loss in elevation roundtrip.

 Vancouver Lake Trail, Vancouver Lake North Trail.